datagrind/Notes/01_HTML/03_Tables_Forms.md

 <img src="../images/input_form.png">

-However, the form above is only for show.
+However, this form above is only for show.
 It will not actually send user data to a server.